ly3xqhl8g9/development-principles/README.md

 ## Orderly, but Casteless

 Structure imposes hierarchy, the issues arrive when the hierarchy imposes control beyond the functional definitions the structure requires to maintain it's utility.
-Therefore, a system should strive for orderness, while having a loose dynamical equilibrium of the what which constitutes the order, remaining essential a system without any kind of castes.
+Therefore, a system should strive for orderness, while having a loose dynamical equilibrium of the what which constitutes the order, remaining essentially a system without any kind of castes.

 ## Universal, but Constrained